landon-the-boyd/coordinateTransformations/README.md

 nedCoordinates = [N,E,D]; % Reassemble into matrix of coordinates
 ```

-These new functions, the above code would be:
+With these new functions, the above code would be:

 ```
 ecefCoordinates = ones(10,3);